goblinfactory/study-ang2-play-by-play/README.md

 - no `typings.json` file.
 Might affect `es6-shim` or `jasmine`.
 - no `wallaby.js`

+# notes for feedback to course writers * errors

 - running `$> npm start` from terminal window (` control + backtick`) in visual studio code, did not appear to do anything,huh!
 Possibly a prerequisite, or VScode shell thing.
 Ah, works from terminal, but not from VSCode shell window.
+- warning in Visual studio code, something about workspace typescript version below that of bundled, choose which you want to use. selected latest version (i.e. bundled and not workspace, huh.)
+- running `$> npm test` failed with error `File ... karma.conf.js` does not exist.
+(It's possible the extra files list contained this file in the beginning and was deleted?)
+Ok, going to try create my own karma file.
+- copying the default `app.component.spec.ts` from quickstart results in a non failing tests.

+# Nice features from a noobie

+- automatic refresh when files are edited.
+Lite-server pretty smart! (live without press F5) (have not tested css, but imagine that's sorted!
+To test!)

 ## references